cysouw/diathesis/text/c03_prepositions.md

 ### [ NP | –P ] Nominative drop + governed preposition {#sec:prepositions-nominative-drop}

-With verbs like *abhängen* the nominative can be dropped, and a valency-simulating pronoun *es* is inserted [@Next a,b].
+With verbs like *abhängen* the nominative can be dropped, and a valency-simulating pronoun *es* is inserted [@next a,b].
 This pronoun *es* is not referential with verbs like this.
-For an apparently similar verb like *zeugen* this is different [@Next c,d]: with this verb the pronoun *es* can only be interpreted referentially ('phoric').
+For an apparently similar verb like *zeugen* this is different [@next c,d]: with this verb the pronoun *es* can only be interpreted referentially ('phoric').

 :::ex
 a.
 Mein Leben hängt von dir ab.